chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-currency/index.md

 A JavaScript list variable "currency" is defined to hold the value of the Variable in the document, and is converted to a string (series of characters).

-A series of if-then-else statements runs through the possible options, and sets the value of the Variable **displayCurrency" to the relevant currency symbol.
+A series of if-then-else statements runs through the possible options, and sets the value of the Variable **displayCurrency** to the relevant currency symbol.

 ### The result